phuongwj/medical-ai-assistant/README.md

 ## Purpose

-This is a capstone project for Dalhousie Cloud Computing course - CSCI 3124, where you can choose to make any kinds of applications and have to make sure that it works on the Cloud.

-## Small note

-This is a simple chat application between doctor and patient, I initially didn't want to add the word "AI" to the project cause I don't want to jinx it.
-I want to have a good base first (i.e. a chat application with frontend + backend + cloud integration) then will incorporate AWS Bedrock or a local/open-source model for the actual RAG-implementation if I have enough time.
+This project proposes a solution to the problem of clinician administrative burdens through a simple chat application.
+The chatbot uses a lightweight Retrieval-Augmented Generation (RAG) approach to answer frequently asked questions related to the medical centre.
+Currently, due to university's finals and the tight project deadline, the current implementation is intentionally limited to information found in the FAQ documents.
+Despite its simplicity, the broader long-term goal of this project is to explore how RAG-based chatbots can meaningfully reduce administrative workload for clinicians.